top of page

 Sheet Music Over Piano

-In addition to his work as a composer and arranger, Simon has wide experience as a choral singer, having sung with the BBC Symphony Chorus, the New London Chamber Choir and the Epsom Chamber Choir.
-He has sung in church choirs all his life and was until recently Director of Music and organist at
+In addition to his work as a composer and arranger, Simon has wide experience as a choral singer, having sung with the BBC Symphony Chorus, the New London Chamber Choir, Epsom Chamber Choir

 St Matthew's Church in Surbiton.

-Simon has composed music over many years and was one of the six finalists out of over 400 entrants in the 2019 Radio 3 Christmas Carol Competition with his setting of Imtiaz Dharker's
+In 2019 Simon was one of the six finalists out of over 400 entrants in the 2019 Radio 3 Christmas Carol Competition with his setting of Imtiaz Dharker's 'Go to the child'.
+The carol has been published by Goodmusic and is available to buy here

 In the 1990s Simon won the Dorothy L Sayers Society's competition, adjudicated by Stephen Cleobury, to set Sayers' poem 'The Three Kings', which was performed by the choir of Canterbury Cathedral and